 Some healthy conversations might ensue.
 As a community manager, you’ll want to be there to listen, exchange ideas, and make further updates as necessary.

 These questions and others like them will help you to formulate a long document that should be reduced as simply as possible to an easily scanned single page or infographic.
-The idea is not to be comprehensive or proscriptive.
+The idea is not to be comprehensive or proscriptive, but useful.

-Imagine it as a kind of user guide to get the most out of the online community.
+Imagine it as a kind of user’s guide to get the most out of the online community.